-As the ship sails northwards to warmer climes, the archipelago of Tristan da Cunha will introduce you to rockhopper penguins - a species not found in Antarctica.
-This is also a great area for bird watching, with species such as Yellow-nosed Albatrosses and Brown Noddies often seen during a landing on Nightingale Island.
+As the ship sails northwards to warmer climes, the archipelago of Gough Island and Tristan da Cunha are a delight for bird watching and a great area for tubenose seabirds.
+This area holds the World’s only breeding colonies of Tristan albatrosses, Indian yellow-nosed albatrosses, Atlantic petrels, and spectacled petrels.
+Brown Noddies are often seen during a hoped for landing on Nightingale Island.

 This is an incredible voyage visiting islands so remote, it is difficult to otherwise reach them by independent means.